lyynxxx/stakingnode/README.md

 The beauty of the decentralized operation is that anyone can participate in it.
 Anyone who acquires the necessary knowledge and holds the necessary resources.
 However, this needs work and dedication.
 If you start a validator - the backbone of the network - , they reward you for securing the network.
 On the other hand, as soon as you fail in the duty for which you have applied, you may get a penalty.
 Your best interest is to provide a secure node and service uptime as close as possible to 100%.

 The network’s greatest strength is also it’s greatest weakness: anyone can participate, but if people doesn’t know what they’re doing, then they are practically just dreaming about breathtaking profit, following half-baked guides from the internet and the whole network is about to collapse eventually.
 Because of that, I try to think carefully about the steps required to get a validator node, mostly secure and well configured.
 As time is money, I also try to do this as automated as possible, so that if anything goes wrong and I need to spin up a new machine to replace the old one, I could do it ASAP!
-It's mostly about ETH2.0, but the basics - the OS setup - are the same for almost any validator.
+It's mostly about my ETH2.0 validator setup, but the basics - the OS setup - are the same for almost any validator.

 # My own, full validator or a staking service?